-In the next experiment, we examine the response of atmospheric CO2, $\delta^{13}C{CO_2}$ and

-$\Delta^{14}C{CO_2}$ to a stimulated ocean biology by increasing the marine nutrient inventory in the Bern3D+C model.
+In the next experiment, we examine the response in atmospheric CO2, $\delta^{13}C{CO_2}$ and $\Delta^{14}C{CO_2}$ to a stimulated ocean biology by increasing the marine nutrient inventory in the Bern3D+C model.
 The experiment is again performed with and without coupling to sediments to isolate the effect of ocean-sediment interactions.

-- Following the procedure of Archer et al. (2000); Sigman et al. (1998) and Broecker and Peng (1987), we have abruptly increased PO_4 concentrations uniformly by 30% to stimulate simultaneously both the organic matter and the carbonate pumps.
+Following the procedure of Archer et al. (2000a); Sigman et al. (1998) and Broecker and Peng (1987), we have abruptly increased PO4 concentrations uniformly by 30% to stimulate simultaneously both the organic matter and the carbonate pumps.
 With our model biology the global rain ratio remained virtually unchanged.
-Therefore, the sedimentary response on atmospheric CO_2 is dominated in our model by excess organic matter sedimentation rather than by carbonate componenties. - 25 matter sedimentation rather than by carbonate compensation.
+Therefore, the sedimentary response on atmospheric CO_2 is dominated in our model by excess organic matter sedimentation rather than by carbonate compensation.